v-research/knowledgezero/source/_posts/no-country-for-practical-men.md

 * Or, vice-versa, light-data lacks some electric-data.
 So, the eye has **insert**ed some data.
 * Or both, and light-data and electric-data overlaps so that some light-data have been **substitute**d with some different electric-data.

 THAT'S IT!
 We have an abstract ground (made by a space and some operations) that can explain insecure designs... all of them!
 It was so simple!
-Any eye can just be secure or insert/remove/substitute data!
+Any eye can just be secure or insert/remove/substitute data, and nothing else!
 The adrenaline makes us jump off the bed... but it's overwhelming, and we faint.
 A practical god approaches us.

 *The-Vulnerability-Assessment-Practical-God:* Why all this happiness?
 To me your "idea" is nothing more than an attacker model.